 Does an eSIM work in Iraq?

-Yes.
-An eSIM works in Iraq just like in any destination with a mobile network: the digital profile connects to a local operator via roaming agreements and provides you with data without changing physical cards.
-You only need an eSIM-compatible mobile phone and to have installed it before your trip to have internet upon landing in Iraq.
+Yes, and it works exactly the same as in any other destination with a modern mobile network.
+The digital profile of the eSIM connects to a local operator through the same roaming agreements that a physical card would use, and gives you data without having to open your phone's tray or look for a cutter.
+You only need two things: an eSIM-compatible phone and to have installed it before getting on the plane, to have internet as soon as you land in Iraq.

-The big advantage over a local SIM card is that you don't have to worry about finding a store with your passport in hand or dealing with registration processes that can be slow in Iraq.
-You buy the plan online, install it with a QR code, and when you arrive, you activate the data.
-It's the fastest way for professionals arriving for a meeting or travelers who want to announce their arrival without searching for airport Wi-Fi.
+The big difference compared to a local card is that you don't have to find a store with your passport in hand, or a registration process that in Iraq can take longer than you'd like with your suitcase still on the trolley.
+You buy the plan online from home, install it by scanning a QR code, and when the plane lands, you activate the data.
+It's the fastest way for someone arriving at a meeting in Erbil first thing in the morning, or simply wanting to text "I've arrived safely" without struggling with airport Wi-Fi.

-Data coverage in Iraq is solid in major cities (Baghdad, Basra, Mosul) and very good in the Iraqi Kurdistan region, with Erbil and Sulaymaniyah as well-connected hubs.
-4G speed is adequate for browsing, messaging, and maps; 5G is starting to appear in specific urban areas.
+Data coverage in Iraq is solid in large cities, including Baghdad, Basra, and Mosul, and particularly good in the Iraqi Kurdistan region, with Erbil and Sulaymaniyah being the best-connected hubs in the country.
+In 4G, the speed is more than enough for browsing, messaging, maps, and short video calls; 5G is starting to appear in specific urban areas, although it is not yet the norm.

-On inter-province roads and in rural or desert areas, the signal drops, which is normal in a large country.
-If your route passes through the oil-rich south or the mountainous north, expect stretches without data.
-For daily use in the city, however, you'll have enough coverage to work, order a taxi, or make a brief video call.
-Downloading offline maps before moving around is still a golden tip in any destination with these characteristics.
+On inter-provincial roads and in rural or desert areas, the signal drops, which is to be expected in a country of this size and terrain.
+If your route crosses the oil-rich south or the mountainous north, expect stretches without data during the journey.
+For everyday use in the city, however, you'll have plenty of coverage to work from the hotel, request a transfer, or make a VoIP call without constant interruptions.

 Local operators in Iraq

-The Iraqi mobile market is dominated by three main operators, and a good eSIM relies on their networks to give you broad coverage:
+The Iraqi mobile market is dominated by three operators, and a good Iraq eSIM relies on their networks to give you the widest possible coverage depending on where you are at any given time:

-- Zain Iraq — one of the largest, with a strong presence in Baghdad and the south.
+- Zain Iraq: one of the largest operators in the country, with a strong presence in Baghdad and the southern provinces.

-- Asiacell — widely established in Kurdistan and the north, good coverage in Erbil.
+- Asiacell: very established in Kurdistan and the north, with good coverage in Erbil and surroundings.

-- Korek Telecom — based in the north and with expanding national presence.
+- Korek Telecom: historically based in the north and with constantly expanding national presence.

-You don't have to choose: the eSIM automatically connects to the operator with the best signal at each point.
-This saves you from comparing local plans, understanding tariffs in Arabic or Kurdish, and dealing with registration procedures.
-You just see "data active" and browse.
+You don't have to choose between them: the eSIM automatically connects to the operator with the best signal at each point of your journey.
+This saves you from having to compare local tariffs, understand terms and conditions in Arabic or Kurdish, or carry out in-person registration procedures.
+You just see "active data" on the screen and get on with your day.

-Tip: save a screenshot of your eSIM support number and APN before flying.
-If your phone doesn't pick up a network upon arrival, restarting and forcing manual network selection is usually enough to connect.
+Tip: save a screenshot with your eSIM's support number and APN before you fly.
+If your phone doesn't get network when you arrive, restarting and forcing a manual network selection is usually enough to connect in seconds.

-Consumption depends on your usage, but for a business trip or a short stay, this indicative table helps you choose a plan without running out or overpaying:
+Consumption depends mostly on your travel style, but for a business trip or a short stay in Iraq, this reference helps you choose a plan without running out halfway through the week or paying too much for data you won't use:

 |---|---|---|